spudstuff/aws-ps-tools/README.md

 http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-expand-volume.html.
 During the process your instance will be shutdown and restarted afterwards.

-On Ubunutu instances, typically the OS will automatically extend the volume at startup.
+On Ubuntu instances, typically the OS will automatically extend the volume at startup.
 On Windows instances, you are required to extend the volume on startup yourself, using the Disk Management applet.